 If the voting rights are removed for any reason, the participant’s voting status becomes Non-Voter, membership is re-established as if the person were a new candidate member.

-Number of Sessions required to become a Voter

-Figures 1, 2, and 3 illustrate the timeline to become a voter.
-A new participant must attend two (2) out of four (4) consecutive Plenary Sessions to achieve voting rights; on the third Plenary Session the participant will become a voter as illustrated in Figure 5.
-An Interim Session may be substituted for one Plenary Session as illustrated in Figure 6.
-If a new participant attends for the first time starting on a Plenary Session and an Interim Session is substituted as the second Plenary Session then voting privileges are granted on the third Plenary Session as illustrated in Figure 7.

-Figure 5 – New Participant Attending Plenary Sessions

-Figure 6 – Starting at a Plenary Session and Attending an Interim Session

-However, since an interim session may be substituted for only one Plenary Session, if the new participant attends for the first time at an interim session, voting rights are not granted until the second Plenary Session as illustrated in Figure 7.

-Figure 7 – New Participant Starting at an Interim Session

 Voting Tokens

 Voting Tokens are printed on the participant’s name badge and are used to vote on motions during WG and TG meetings, unless a roll call vote is requested by a WG voter or directed by the WG Chair.
 Voting tokens are added for Nearly Voters only at Plenary Sessions.
 Voting tokens are valid for the duration of the session in progress.
 If a Voter loses his or her voting token (name badge) during the session, he or she shall report it to the WG Chair or WG vice-Chair to obtain a replacement from the meeting organizers.

-Membership Flow Diagram

-Figure 8 depicts a diagram of the necessary levels of membership to attain voting stature.

-Figure 8 – Membership Flow Diagram

 Active 802.15 WG participant access

 An Active 802.15 WG participant is a participant with status Aspirant, Nearly Voter, Voter, or a Non-Voter who is a member of an active 802.15 WG balloting pool.